Gregstrq/LightLattices.jl/docs/src/index.md

 # LightLattices.jl

-The package provides a convenient interface to work with Lattices with arbitrary unit cells.
+The package provides a convenient interface to work with Lattices with arbitrary basis cells.

 ## Manual